 Complement continuous feedback with a formal annual review

 Once self-managed goals are being set and tracked, this record of goal progress can be used to inform annual performance reviews.
-Achievements are captured in the continuous feedback forms and then automatically feed into your performance summary reports in intelliHR.
-This way, staff can monitor how they are going throughout the year and know what to expect when performance review time rolls around.
+Achievements are captured in the continuous feedback forms and then automatically feed into your performance summary reports in Humanforce’s Performance Management solution.
+This way, staff can monitor how they are doing throughout the year and know what to expect when performance review time rolls around.
 Most importantly, staff have a chance to proactively improve throughout the year, rather than wait 12 months to hear about improvements they need to make.

 Helping employees find their fit